Central Black Earth Oblast

 The most important authority in the oblast was the first secretary of the CPSU Oblast Committee.
-For the whole existence of the oblast, the first secretary was Juozas Vareikis (Iosif Mikhaylovich Vareykis).
+For the whole existence of the oblast, the first secretary was Iosif Vareikis.

 History

 The oblast was established on May 14, 1928 by the All-Russian Central Executive Committee.
 The territory of the krai was formed from four governorates, Voronezh, Kursk, Oryol, and Tambov Governorates.